front-end-intermediate/ExpressJSReact-retired/readme.md

 const { loading, data: recipe, error } = useFetch(`/api/recipes/${recipeId}`);
 ```

+Add the loading and error returns as in App.js

 RecipeDetail in its entirety:

 ```js
 import React from "react";
 import { useParams, Link } from "react-router-dom";
 import { useFetch } from "../hooks/useFetch";

 function RecipeDetail() {